Problems In Your Marriage

 Understanding Their Behavior

-Just like you, your spouse’s behavior is the result of one thing and one thing only.
-His thoughts.
-It is not you, or the world, or his cancer, it is his thoughts about those things that leads to the actions he takes.
+Just like you, your partner’s behavior is the result of one thing and one thing only.
+Their thoughts.
+It is not you, or the world, or their cancer, it is their thoughts about those things that leads to the actions they take.

 Taking A Step Back

 To really see this perspective, you need to take a step back.
-When you are alone with your thoughts or have time to reflect, and something your husband did is still bugging you, ask yourself what he might have been thinking or feeling to take such action.
+When you are alone with your thoughts or have time to reflect, and something your partner did is still bugging you, ask yourself what might they have been thinking or feeling to take such action.

-When you are able to think about what might be going on internally for your husband, it might be easier to understand his frustrating or madding behavior.
-You may be able to let go of the anger and resentment you feel toward him.
+When you are able to think about what might be going on internally for your partner, it might be easier to understand their frustrating or madding behavior.
+You may be able to let go of the anger and resentment you feel toward them.
 You may even feel some compassion.

 You Don’t Have To Be A Saint

-Just like gaining perspective on your own thoughts can give relief to the emotion you are feeling, gaining perspective on your spouses thoughts can provide you relief and understanding.
+Just like gaining perspective on your own thoughts can give relief to the emotion you are feeling, gaining perspective on your partner’s thoughts can provide you relief and understanding.

 What About A Conversation?